-Applicants intending to apply for FY 2021 funding under this program are strongly encouraged to submit a Letter of Intent.
+Applicants intending to apply for FY 2022 funding under this program are strongly encouraged to submit a Letter of Intent.
 The letter should state that the applicant is registered and current with SAM and with Grants.gov.
-The letter should be submitted to OVW at OVW.Tribal.SASP@usdoj.gov by March 4, 2021.
+The letter should be submitted to OVW at OVW.Tribal.SASP@usdoj.gov by March 28, 2022.
 This letter will not obligate the applicant to submit an application.
-See https://www.justice.gov/ovw/resources-applicants for a sample Letter of Intent.
+See the OVW website for a sample Letter of Intent.